SethCWilliams/ttrpg_sidekick/README.md

 python main.py "YOUR PROMPT HERE"
 ```

-The application will automatically detect whether you want to create an NPC or a building and will generate a detailed sheet for you.
+The application will automatically detect what type of content you want to create and generate a detailed sheet for you.

 ### Examples